 - Pieroni, A., Quave, C., & Giusti, M. (2014).
 Traditional pharmacopoeias and medicines among Albanians and Italians in southern Italy.
 Journal of Ethnopharmacology, 155(1), 1418–1433.

 - Lee, M. S., Lee, J., Park, B.-J., & Miyazaki, Y. (2015).
 Interaction with indoor plants may reduce psychological and physiological stress by suppressing autonomic nervous system activity in young adults: a randomized crossover study.
 Journal of Physiological Anthropology, 34, 21.

-This blog post is intended for informational purposes only.
-It should not replace professional veterinary advice, diagnosis, or treatment.
-Always consult your veterinarian or another qualified animal health provider with any questions about your pet's health or behavior.
+Legal Disclaimer This article is intended for informational purposes only and should not be used as a substitute for professional veterinary advice, diagnosis, or treatment.
+Always consult your veterinarian or another qualified animal health provider with any questions regarding your pet's health or behavior.